arijitdeb1/spring-security-6/README.md

 14. **`security-login-logout`** is a basic implementation of login and logout functionality using Spring Security and Thymeleaf.For more details refer [README.md](https://github.com/arijitdeb1/spring-security-6/blob/main/security-login-logout/README.md) within project.

+15. **`security-sso`** is a Single Sign On implementation containing two services/applications and using Spring Security and Keycloak AuthZ server.
+For more details refer [README.md](https://github.com/arijitdeb1/spring-security-6/blob/main/security-sso/README.md) within project.

 ## Useful Links